tarantool/doc/doc/reference/reference_lua/yaml.rst

 **yaml.cfg example 2:**

-To avoid throwing an error on attempts to enode unknown data types as userdata/cdata you can use this code:
+To avoid generating errors on attempts to encode unknown data types as userdata/cdata, you can use this code:

 .. code-block:: tarantoolsession